bps-github7/Class_Generator/README.md

 * 4.2  moved to the top of the file/ index

-* 4.3 note on inheritance:
+* 4.3 dev note on inheritance:

 main inheritance function works recursively to instantiate classes according to the hierarchy described by passed in arguments